 Julie McCarroll is Programme Manager in HSC R&D Division of the Public Health Agency in Northern Ireland.
 HSC R&D Division is responsible for administering the health and social care R&D budget for the Department of Health in Northern Ireland, as well as leading on the research governance agenda.

 Julie holds a BSc in Microbiology and a PhD in Molecular Biology from Queen’s University Belfast.
-After spending 10 years in a number of roles in the pharmaceutical industry, Julie took up her current post in 2013, where she is responsible for aspects of research integrity, working with industry, AMR and governance, along with a number of project and infrastructure funding initiatives.
-She represents the Division on a numerous groups, including the Ensuring Value in Research Funders’ Forum, the DoH (NI)’s Strategy for AMR and HAI Group, and the NIHR Non-Commercial Costing and Attribution Group.
+After holding a number of roles in the pharmaceutical industry, Julie took up her current post of Programme Manager in 2013.
+In addition to a range of project and infrastructure funding initiatives, she is also responsible for aspects of research integrity, governance, and working with industry.
+She represents the Division on a number of groups, including the NIHR Non-Commercial Costing and Attribution Group, the DoH (NI)’s Strategy for AMR and HAI Group, and the Ensuring Value in Research Funders’ Forum.

 Alex Newberry is Head of Research Governance and Research Informatics for Health & Social Care Research & Development Division, Welsh Government.
 Alex has responsibility for a range of research policy agendas including research ethics and approvals, public involvement and engagement, data-driven research and the HealthWise Wales research cohort.